moderntribe/square-one/docs/backend/profiling.md

 ### How do I enable it?
 The necessary Tideways container is configured as part of the global Square 1 docker-compose.
 To enable it in your project:
-* activated the wp-tideways-profiler plugin
+* activate the wp-tideways-profiler plugin
 * in your local-config: define( 'WP_DEBUG', true );
 * in your local-config: define( 'SQUARE1_XHPROF', true );